-Linux\gcc3.2.3\32 Solaris5.10\gcc4.1.1\64 Solaris\cc5.7\32 Windows\VisualStudio7.1.3088\32 HP-UX\accA.03.52\32 Formatted: Font: (Default) Times New Roman, 12 pt Formatted: Font: (Default) Times New
+Linux\gcc3.2.3\32 Solaris5.10\gcc4.1.1\64 Solaris\cc5.7\32 Windows\VisualStudio7.1.3088\32 HP-UX\accA.03.52\32

-Roman, 12 pt

-The EDA tool will check for the compiler information and verify if the executable model file is compatible with the operating system and platform.

-Multiple occurrences, without duplication, of Executable are permitted to allow for providing executable model files for as many combinations of operating system platforms and compilers for the same algorithmic model.

-The File\Name provides the name of the executable model file.
-The executable model file should be in the same directory as the IBIS (.ibs) file.

-The Parameter\File entry provides the name of the parameter definition file, which shall have an extension of .ami.
-This must be an external file and should reside in the same directory as the .ibs file and the executable model file.
-See Section 10A for details.

-Example of Receiver Model in [Algorithmic Model]:
+The EDA tool will check for the compiler information and verify if the executable model file is compatible with the operating system and platform. occurrences, without duplication, of Executable are permitted to allow Multiple for providing executable model files for as many combinations of operating system platforms compiler the same algorithmic model.
+The File Name provides the name of the executable model file The avagutable model file chould be in the same directory as the IBIS (.ibs) file.
+The Parameter File entry provides the name of the parameter definition file, which shall have an extension of .ami.
+This must be an external file and should reside in the same directory as the file and the executable model file.
+See Section for details.
+Examples: Example of Receiver Model in [Algorithmic Model]: Fransmitter Model in Algorithmic

-[Algorithmic Model]

-Executable Windows\VisualStudio\32 example\rx.dll example\rx\params.ami

-[End Algorithmic Model]

-Example of Transmitter Model in [Algorithmic Model]:

-[Algorithmic Model]

-Executable Windows\VisualStudio\32 tx\getwave.dll tx\getwave\params.ami Executable Solaris\cc\32 libtx\getwave.so tx\getwave\params.ami

-[End Algorithmic Model]

-6D TEST LOAD AND DATA DESCRIPTION INTRODUCTION:
+5.56.5 TEST LOAD AND DATA DESCRIPTION INTRODUCTION: